-PROJECT I.3.a: Eva aluate potential reference points for dorado in the EPO THEME: Sustainable fisheries GOAL: I. Test harvest strategies using management strategy evaluation (MSE) TARGET: I.3.
-Evalu uation of harvest strategies for data-limited species based on stock status indicators EXECUTION: Stock Assessment Program Objectives Build upon the previous collaborative work and continue to develop dorado stock assessment methodologies Expand the MSE for dorado by evaluating alternative reference points and harvest control rules.
+PROJECT I.3.a: Eva PROJECT I.3.a: Evaluate potential reference points for dorado in the EPO THEME: Sustainab THEME: Sustainable fisheries GOAL: I. Test harvest strategies using management strategy evaluation (MSE) TARGET: I.3.
+Evalu TARGET: I.3.
+Evaluation of harvest strategies for data-limited species based on stock status indicators EXECUTION: Stock Assessment Program Objectives Build upon the previous collaborative work and continue to develop dorado stock assessment methodologies Expand the MSE for dorado by evaluating alternative reference points and harvest control rules.
 Background Some Members of the IATTC are interested in obtaining MSC certification for their dorado fisheries, and have requested guidance in developing of reference points (RPs) and harvest control rules (HCRs).
-Other Members are seeking guidance regarding data collection, research efforts, and management options Relevance for The results of the project, such as alternative estimates of stock status (e.g. management assessments, depletion estimator), reference points, and harvest control rules, could be used by the Commission, or by individual Members, in developing, - ·· adopting, and subsequently modifying as necessary, a harvest strategy for dorado.
-Duration 6 months, starting January 2019 Work plan and Alternative RPs and HCRs will be evaluated, and their respective advantages and status disadvantages will be discussed, to assist Members considering the implementation of reference points and harvest control rules for dorado.
+Other Members are seeking guidance regarding data collection, research efforts, and management options Relevance for The results of the project, such as alternative estimates of stock status (e.g. management assessments, depletion estimator), reference points, and harvest control rules, could be used by the Commission, or by individual Members, in developing, adopting, and subsequently modifying as necessary, a harvest strategy for dorado.
+Duration 6 months, starting January 2019 Work plan and Alternative RPs and HCRs will be evaluated, and their respective advantages status and disadvantages will be discussed, to assist Members considering the implementation of reference points and harvest control rules for dorado.
 The performance of alternative assessment methods, HCRs and RPs will be evaluated by simulation methods, using Stock Synthesis.
 Candidates for the different components of a management strategy (data, assessment method, HCR, RPs) and the performance measures to judge such strategies will be identified.
 Options will include minimum size limits, precautionary lower CPUE levels that would trigger management actions.
-Alternative RPs will be developed with yield- per-recruit considerations, as well as alternative expected reductions of recruitment without fishing (R_0) and unfished biomass (B_0).
-External Work carried out by external contractor collaborators Deliverables List of candidate RPs and HCRs to be tested using a management strategy evaluation (MSE) framework; Simulation study to evaluate candidate HCRs and RPs; Written report summarizing the results; and presentation at SAC-10.
+Alternative RPs will be developed with yield-per-recruit considerations, as well as alternative expected reductions of recruitment without fishing (R_0) and unfished biomass (B_0).
+External Work carried out by external contractor collaborators Deliverables List of candidate RPs and HCRs to be tested using a management strategy evaluation (MSE) framework; Simulation study to evaluate candidate HCRs and RPs; Written report summarizing the results; and presentation at SAC-10. written report summarizing the results, and presentation at SAC-10.